maeveapadien28/qss20_finalproject/README.md

 The Brazil data is downloaded via the website SIDRA which is hosted by the government agency in charge of the household survey.
 To get each table, a user goes to the site and selects the variables, time period, and locations desired.
 Since this is a more particular process, the xlsx that process produced also exists in this repo, in the data folder.
 If interested, here is the link to the SIDRA site: https://sidra.ibge.gov.br.
 Select the PNAD tab, then the tiny list button on the header, and select the tables required.
 (4093, 5947, 6371, 5439)

 ## Overview of Notebooks
 ##### The notebooks below walk through exactly how I produced my results.
 They are intended to run in order, beginning with 00_pull.
 In this README file, each notebook is listed and explains what inputs it takes in, the output produced, and the general method behind the coding.

-#### 00_pull_clean
-This notebook takes in raw data from each household survey.
-These files are downloaded directly from the DataFirst and SIDRA website as explained above.
-For South Africa, the notebook creates a new variable, a boolean "is_metro", and then keeps only the relevent columns for the rest of the project.
-That cleaned file is then saved as the output.
-For Brazil, since the data is in Portugese, I create new columns names in English, load the data, and create the same boolean as above.
-The datatable also has these footnotes that are irrelevent, so I drop them.
-I then save that cleaned file as the secondary output of this notebook.
+Order: 00_pull, 01_clean, 02_analysis

+### 00_pull
+##### This notebook takes in all of the raw data files (as explained above), and then stacks all of the South Africa data into one DataFrame.
+It also standarizes naming inconsistencies across years.
+For Brazil, since all of the variables are different, the notebook leaves them as seperate files.
+However, it translates the information from Portugese to English, and removes header and source rows.
+Since this is a repeatative process done four seperate times, the notebook uses a function to execute.
+Once those changes are made, it saves the intermediate data files described below.

+##### **Input**
+data/southafrica_2008.dta, data/southafrica_2010.dta, data/southafrica_2012.dta
+data/brazil_4092.xlsx, data/brazil_5947.xlsx, data/brazil_6371.xlsx, data/brazil_5439.xlsx

+##### **Output**
+data/southafrica_all.dta
+data/brazil_lstatus.csv, data/brazil_socialsecurity.csv, data/brazil_hours.csv, data/brazil_income.csv

-#### 01_analysis
+### 01_analysis
-This notebook takes in the cleaned South Africa data from the 00_pull_clean notebook.
-It then computes informal and unemployment rates for host and non-host regions in South Africa by using the lamda function to apply a boolean operator and mean function.
-It then creates two bar charts (contained in one plot) of informal and unemployment rates for the two categories.
-That chart is the output of this notebook.
+##### This notebook takes in the intermediate data files from 00_pull and produces the calculated variables required for the analysis.
+It also standarizes city names across datasets as the national survey altered them each year.
+It then creates a flag variable to tag each location as a host or non host.
+Then, it reduces the Brazilan dataset to only three host and nonhost regions (6 total) in order to be able to better compare (matched roughly on population).
+Finally, it computes Brazil's informal employment rate via the social security table.
+It does that by saying informal employment is equal to employees who pay social security divided by all employed.
+All formal employees must pay social security, so this can be used similary to the South Africa variable on informality.

+##### **Input**
+data/southafrica_all.dta
+data/brazil_lstatus.csv, data/brazil_socialsecurity.csv, data/brazil_hours.csv, data/brazil_income.csv

+##### **Output**
+data/southafrica_analysis.dta
+data/brazil_socialsecurity_analysis.csv, data/brazil_hours_analysis.csv, data/brazil_income_analysis.csv